XeroAPI/xero-node/README.md

 ## Release Change Log

+* 2.5.0
+    - Merged [PR#65](https://github.com/XeroAPI/xero-node/pull/65) - Removed xml2js and instead use only application/json as a content-type.
+    - Refactored e2e tests to be modular and easier to maintain
+    - Fixed various linting and code styling issues
+    - Updated extend.js to latest version of Backbone
+    - Updated Date variables in all schemas to be Date Objects instead of strings.
 * 2.4.0
     - Merged [PR#64](https://github.com/XeroAPI/xero-node/pull/64) - Updated accountingtests.js to pass ESlint rules.
     - Merged [PR#63](https://github.com/XeroAPI/xero-node/pull/63) - Add style guide and ESlint check.